James Earl Jones: Military service

 With the Korean War intensifying, Jones expected to receive orders to active duty and be deployed as soon as he received his commission as a second lieutenant.
 While he waited for his orders, he worked on the stage crew and acted at the Ramsdell Theatre in Manistee, Michigan.
 Jones was commissioned in mid-1953, after the Korean War's end, and reported to Fort Benning to attend the Infantry Officers Basic Course.
 He attended Ranger School and received his Ranger Tab.
 Jones was assigned to Headquarters and Headquarters Company, 38th Regimental Combat Team.
 He was initially to report to Fort Leonard Wood, but his unit was instead sent to establish a cold-weather training command at the former Camp Hale near Leadville, Colorado.
 His battalion became a training unit in the rugged terrain of the Rocky Mountains.
 Jones was promoted to first lieutenant prior to his discharge.

 Jones moved to New York City, where he studied at the American Theatre Wing and worked as a janitor to support himself.

 Career

 1953–1972: Early roles and Shakespeare in the Park

 Jones began his acting career at the Ramsdell Theatre in Manistee, Michigan.
 In 1953, he was a stage carpenter, and between 1955 and 1957, he acted and was a stage manager.
 In his first acting season at the Ramsdell, he portrayed Othello.
-His early career also included an appearance in the ABC radio anthology series Theatre-Five.
+His early career included an appearance in the ABC radio anthology series Theatre-Five.
 In 1957, he made his Broadway debut as understudy to Lloyd Richards in the short-lived play, The Egghead, by Molly Kazan.
 The play ran only 21 performances, but three months later, in January 1958, Jones created the featured role of Edward the butler in Dore Schary's Sunrise at Campobello at the Cort Theatre.